 Working on the Marital relationship- Demanding schedule and limited resources can put a strain on parenting as well as the marital relationship of the couple.
 There can be multiple other reasons like varied salaries of both partners, dissatisfaction with work, long commute, skewed role responsibilities and disregard for each other’s contribution around the house which can add to the strain on both partners.

-Such conflicts have the capacity to breed resentment and insecurity in a fulfilling marriage.
+Such conflicts have the capacity to breed resentment and insecurity in the way of building a fulfilling marriage.
 With both parents being breadwinners there is a need for mutual support and communication that should not be ignored.
 Verbalising your feelings and discussing mutual concerns can prevent the marriage from getting affected by the external factors.

 Fighting recurrent thoughts about being a ” Good enough mother”- The hardest to fight the battle is the one with self.
 It is not easy for a working mother to not question her availability/presence in her child’s life especially if the child is young.
 She may worry about missing child’s important milestones or feel rushed to judge herself harshly as a parent.
 It is important to recognise here that the child’s welfare is not directly linked to your own needs.